synthizer/synthizer/manual/src/object_reference/fdn_reverb.md

 This is a reverb composed of a feedback delay network with 8 internal delay lines.
 The algorithm proceeds as follows:

 - Audio is fed through the input filter, a lowpass.
 Use this to eliminate high frequencies, which can be quite harsh when fed to reverb algorithms.
+  Currently, this filter is hardcoded, but Synthizer will be introducing a property type for filters in the near future.
 - Then, audio is fed into a series of 8 delay lines, connected with a feedback matrix.
 It's essentially a set of parallel allpass filters with some additional feedbacks, but inspired by physics.
   - Each of these delay lines is modulated, to reduce periodicity.
   - On each feedback path, the audio is fed through an equalizer to precisely control the decay rate in 3 frequency bands.